rsdoiel/antenna/planet.md

 ---

-## U.S. travel restrictions officially in effect for 19 countries
+## U.S. immigration restrictions officially in effect for 19 countries

 date: 2025-06-09, from: CBC, World News